BookSellingApp/reactive-datastore/README.md

 # reactive-datastore
-This is a Spring Reactive application to connect to Mongo DB reactively and allows Book Store, User Profile access.
+This is a Spring Reactive application to connect to Mongo DB reactively to allow Book Store, User Profile access.